pine-vm/pine/README.md

 + A web server to host a persistent process as a web service:
   + HTTP requests and responses are mapped to Elm types.
   + Admin interface to read and set the process state.
-  + Additional common functionality like static files, rate-limiting, CORS.
+  + Additional common functionality like Let's Encrypt, static files, rate-limiting, CORS.

+## Configure & Deploy

+See the guide on [how to configure and deploy your web app](guide/how-to-configure-and-deploy-your-kalmit-web-app.md).

 ## Support